 Stonehenge 2,500 BC and a change of heart.
 The sarsen-stone circle erected in the middle of the earthen bank and ditch.

 It's convenient at this point to image the outer circle as if it stood alone, to demonstrate that solstice sunlight could pass right through and out the back.
-This problem was addressed by placing the Great Trilithon on a separate axis which caused Stone 55 and bluestone 67 to block it.
+This problem was addressed by the separate axis which caused Stone 55 and bluestone 67 to be offset and to block it.